teunjojo/SimpleAutoRestart/README.md

 ![Console](https://i.imgur.com/Kshy5U5.png)

 ## Installation
-1. Download `AutoRestart-x.x.x-jar` from the releases page.
+1. Download `SimpleAutoRestart-x.x.x-jar` from the releases page.
 2. Place the JAR file in the plugins folder of your server.
 3. Start or restart the server.
-4. Configure the plugin by editing the config.yml file in the plugins/AutoRestart folder.
+4. Configure the plugin by editing the config.yml file in the plugins/SimpleAutoRestart folder.

 ## Configuration
 ```